 Guinea Bissau is a fishing destination for the saltwater angler who has a genuine desire for angling adventure, an anglers paradise, multi-method, and multi-species destination.
 Fishing is predominantly from boats, with wrecks and reefs holding the majority of the fish.
 Seven different types of Jacks, hard fighting African Red Snapper, Barracuda, Silver Croaker, Mackerel, various Rays, numerous Sharks, Kob and Grouper, to name a few, are all easily targeted.

 Guinea Bissau is a lure and popper anglers paradise.
-These fishing grounds are phenomenal with many different species just waiting to be caught.
+The fishing grounds around the lodge are phenomenal and offer travelling anglers the chance to fish for all manner of different species, on a number of different methods.
 You will benefit from the expertise of the guides, they have superb knowledge of the species and fishing.

 Average Customer Satisfaction Score 91%